Chapter 8:

 Balloon Lady didn't even twitch.
 "I'm fine, thank you."

 "Hmph!
-This is exactly why you're so flat-chested.
+This is why you're so flat-chested.
 No husband will want you like that.
-Not like my Ryūka here - she takes after her mother's side."
+Not like my Ryūka here - she got her figure from her mother."

 "Oh my God, Gran Gran!"

-"What?"
-Gran Gran scoffed, waving her chopsticks.
-"I'm just stating facts.
+"What?
+I only say the truth!
 Look at Young Lady here - flat as a board.
-No wonder she joined the army instead of finding a nice husband."
+No wonder she join army instead of finding nice husband."

 I slammed my bowl down, making Little Shit jump, but I didn't care - I could already see a lecture forming on Gran Gran's lips, and it was way too early in the morning for one of those.